edu-xored/memorise/README.md

 * Frontend - HTML5 responsive UI using REST to communicate with backend
 * Backend
 ** REST Services
-** Async processes using crowler to find already registered memes and cache some new memes
+** Async processes using crawler to find already registered memes and cache some new memes
 * DB Postgres
 * NoSQL storage for cache of some new memes (in future), first time SpringCache can be used with external storage (Ehcache)